jamesec/jamesec.github.io/o/ungoogled.md

 [Chromium Web Store extension](https://github.com/NeverDecaf/chromium-web-store/releases/latest)
 Click on `Chromium.Web.Store.crx`.
 A prompt will appear: Add "Chromium Web Store"?
 Click "Add extension", done.
-It has been successfully installed, and you can skip the manual installation steps mentioned below.
+It has been successfully installed, and you can skip the manual installation steps.
 Pin the `Chromium Web Store` badge in your browser's toolbar.
 (Badges are hidden by default)

 For some older versions of `Ungoogled Chromium`, you may need to install this extension manually.
 See the information in the references section.